novoalab/Nano3P_Seq/README.md

 ## General command line steps used to analyze Nano3P-seq datasets

 ### 1. Base-calling, demultiplexing and mapping
+Basecalling is done using Guppy basecaller without adapter trimming.
+We need the adapter sequence for the tailfindR software.

 Base-calling with Guppy v6 without trimming the adapter :
 ```bash